tanimislam/howdy_grabbag/README.rst

 convert_mp4movie_to_mkv
 ^^^^^^^^^^^^^^^^^^^^^^^^
 This converts an MP4_ movie file, with optional SRT_ English subtitle file, into an MKV_ movie file with appropriate metadata -- movie title and release year -- with an SRT_ English subtitle as a stream.
 Optionally, this executable can also transcode the larger MP4_ file into an MKV_ file with much smaller size but with no noticeable loss in video quality; it uses HandBrakeCLI_ for that functionality.
 The help output, when running ``convert_mp4movie_to_mkv -h``, produces the top level help,

 .. code-block:: console

-   usage: convert_mp4movie_to_mkv [-h] --mp4 MP4 [--srt SRT] -n NAME -y YEAR [--keep] [--noinfo] {transform} ...
+   usage: convert_mp4movie_to_mkv [-h] --mp4 MP4 [--srt SRT] -n NAME -y YEAR
+				  [--outdir OUTDIR] [--keep] [--noinfo]
+				  {transform} ...

    positional arguments:
-     {transform}           Option of transforming (using HandBrakeCLI) to smaller size MKV file. transform           Use HandBrakeCLI to transform to different quality MKV movie.
+     {transform}           Option of transforming (using HandBrakeCLI) to smaller size MKV file.
+       transform           Use HandBrakeCLI to transform to different quality MKV movie.
 Objective is to reduce size.

    optional arguments:
      -h, --help            show this help message and exit --mp4 MP4             Name of the MP4 movie file name.
      --srt SRT             Name of the SRT subtitle file associated with the movie.
      -n NAME, --name NAME  Name of the movie.
      -y YEAR, --year YEAR  Year in which the movie was aired.
+     --outdir OUTDIR       The directory into which we save the final MKV file.
+			   Default is /home1/tanimislam/.local/src/howdy_grabbag.
      --keep                If chosen, then KEEP the MP4 and SRT files.
      --noinfo              If chosen, then run with NO INFO logging (less debugging).

 In normal operation, |convert_mp4movie_to_mkv| losslessly converts an MP4_ movie file, and where possible includes an SRT_ file, into an MKV_ movie file.
 It requires the ``--mp4`` argument (name of the movie file); the ``-n`` or ``--name`` (name of the released movie) argument; and the ``-y`` or ``--year`` (year in which the movie was released) argument.
 Here are what the following optional arguments do,